Net Control Operators Needed

 Come out and join us for a great evening of

-good pizza and great amateur radio information and discussion.
+of good food and great amateur radio conversation.

 21st Century L. A. R. S. Lines, the newsletter of the Laurel Amateur